 (3) In those cases in which the bureau has been properly notified by the employer of the employer's intention to directly pay the bills, the bureau shall not pay any bills submitted to the bureau directly from the provider but will notify the provider that the bill should be submitted to the employer until the provider is notified by the employer that the bureau is responsible for the bills in the claim.
 No interest shall be paid by the bureau on account of bills not paid within thirty days if such bills are the responsibility of the employer.

-(4) All bills submitted to the bureau or the employer for payment must be in the proper billing format and must be received by the bureau or the employer within two years of the date of service on the bill.
+(4) All bills submitted to the bureau or the employer for payment must be in the proper billing format and must be received by the bureau or the employer within one year of the date of service on the bill.

 (F) An employer electing this program has the responsibility to notify the injured worker and medical provider, in writing, of the acknowledgment of the alleged medical-only injury, that it has elected under section 4123.29 of the Revised Code to pay the first fifteen thousand dollars, that all bills should be submitted to the employer, and that the injured worker and the bureau should not be billed.